 The Problem with School Lunch Programs

 School lunch programs are great for some families and children, especially those in need and missing out on balanced meals at home.
-However, school administators and government organizations struggle with feeding millions of kids without breaking the bank and providing food children will eat (picky eaters all around!).
-They are often filled with canned, frozen, and processed foods to keep it in the budget.
-Some children eat whole foods at home and others eat mostly processed foods so its a challenge to find a balance between healthy and palatable.
+However, school administrators and government organizations struggle with feeding millions of kids without breaking the bank and providing food children will eat (picky eaters all around!).
+They are often filled with canned, frozen, and processed foods to keep them within the budget.
+Some children eat whole foods at home and others eat mostly processed foods so it’s a challenge to find a balance between healthy and palatable.
 Processed foods (including many canned or frozen) are less nutritious due to processing destroying vitamins, minerals, and beneficial probiotics.
 Often, preservatives are added to increase shelf life and sodium levels are high.
-While school lunch programs benefit many families and officials are trying their best to make these meals nutritous, affordable, and palatable; if you want to prepare lunches at home from fresh ingredients that you source, here are some creative and fun recipes to try!
+While school lunch programs benefit many families and officials are trying their best to make these meals nutritious, affordable, and palatable; if you want to prepare lunches at home from fresh ingredients that you source, here are some creative and fun recipes to try!

 Tips to Create Healthy Lunches Your Child will Eat!

 1. Get Your Kids Involved!
 Allow them to help with meal planning and preparation.
 You can set guidelines such as one protein, one veggie, one fruit, and allow your child to come up with ideas on how to satisfy those guidelines.
 Have them help you pack the lunch and prepare it.
 This usually gets them excited about eating it and gives them ownership of their lunch.